Eastern Washington Eagles football: Beginning & NAIA era

 Eastern Washington University began fielding a football team in 1901, when the school was known at the time as the 'State Normal School' and the team mascot was the 'Savages'.
 Eastern's first national affiliation came with joining the NAIA.

 Eastern competed in the NAIA until 1977, along the way advancing to the NAIA Football National Championship finals in 1967, losing to Fairmont State 28-21.
 This marked Eastern Washington's first appearance in a national championship game at any level of competition.

 Identity changes

-During this time period, the school would undergo numerous changes to its identity.
-The school name would change in 1937 to the 'Eastern Washington College of Education', then again in 1962 to 'Eastern Washington State College'.
+During this time period, the school underwent numerous changes to its identity.
+The school name changed in 1937 to the 'Eastern Washington College of Education', then again in 1962 to 'Eastern Washington State College'.
 The final change to the school name came in 1977 when the school was renamed 'Eastern Washington University'.

 In 1973, the student body voted to make Eastern's mascot the 'Eagles'.
 Shortly before that, the Eastern Board of Trustees declared 'Savages', its mascot through its first 92 years, no longer acceptable.
 Eagles are native to Eastern Washington and thus a logical choice for a replacement.